inspire-eu-validation/view-service/A.26.IR31.getmap.format.node.md

 **Test method**

+* Check whether the GetCapabilities response includes a GetMap (XPATH) node

-* Check if there is a GetMap node in the Request section
+* Check if there is a [GetMap](#GetMap) node in the [Request](#Request) section
-* If yes, check if there is one Format node in the GetMap section with the value 'image/png' or one with the value 'image/gif'.
+* If yes, check whether the GetMap node contains a [Format](#Format) element containing "image/png" and/or "image/gif".
+* If this is the case, make a GetMap request for the layer using a maximum allowed bounding box and either "image/png" or "image/gif" format and check that the returned image is encoded in the requested format.
+If both formats are listed by the GetMap operation metadata, two seperate requests shall be made.
+The test case passess when all GetMap requests return a layer encoded in the requested format.

 **Reference(s)**:
 * [TG VS](README.md#ref_TG_VS), Chapter 4.2.3.3.2.2